Eric Brunner solos to U.S. ’cross national title

 Get access to everything we publish when you join VeloNews or Outside+.

-WHEATON, ILLINOIS (VN) — In a 68-minute, seven-lap battle, Eric Brunner (Blue Competition Cycles p/b Built) won the 2021 USA Cycling national cyclocross championship ahead of Curtis White (Cannondale-Cyclocrossworld) and defending champion Gage Hecht (Aevolo).
+WHEATON, ILLINOIS (VN) — In a 68-minute battle over a tricky course, Eric Brunner (Blue Competition Cycles p/b Built) won the 2021 USA Cycling national cyclocross championship ahead of Curtis White (Cannondale-Cyclocrossworld) and defending champion Gage Hecht (Aevolo).

 “It’s just been a dream.
-I don’t know what to say,” gushed Brunner.
+I don’t know what to say,” Brunner said of winning the national title two weeks after winning the Pan American’ cross title.
 “The conditions did not suit me.
 I really did not expect it to go like that.
 I’m a bit at a loss.”

 Brunner separated himself on the first lap and carried a 12-15 second margin over Gage Hecht (Aevolo) for the next two laps.